-Each sub-merchant needs to be onboarded as an account holder.
-The account holder will then need to go through Know Your Customer (KYC) verification process.
+Each sub-merchant must be onboarded as an account holder.
+The account holder will then need to go through Know Your Customer (KYC) verification process before payouts can be enabled.
 KYC is the process of a business (Adyen) identifying and verifying the identity of its clients (your sub-merchants).
 This is required by payment industry regulations.

-To get the required information from your account holders, you can choose from the following onboarding options:
+To get the required information and onboard your account holders, you can choose from the following options:

 Deadlines for account holder inactivation and suspension